-Brand new to the world of baking?
+New to the world of baking?
 First of all, welcome aboard!
 Baking is a whole lot of fun, and it all starts with the right recipe, ingredients, and an oven.
-If you’re wondering how to use an oven for baking, you’ve come to the right place.
+If you’re wondering how to operate an oven for baking, you’ve come to the right place.
 Trust me; it’s easier than you think!

 Hey, new bakers!
 My name is Michelle, and I have been baking for an impressive ten-plus years.
 I love baking all types of treats, from delicious and moist chocolate birthday cakes to lovely confetti cupcakes.
 I love baking regular sandwich bread and savory muffins, too!